How is SEO Changing in 2026?

 “Zero click search” is more prevalent than ever due to the rise of AI summaries and overviews.

 AI Overviews reduce clicks to websites.
 An Ahrefs piece showed Position 1 Click Through Rate drops of 34.5% when AI Overviews are present.
+Search Engine Land reported a 61% drop in organic CTR.

 A Pew Research study showed that pretty much no one is clicking links in AI Overviews, as did a SparkToro/Similarweb analysis.